Häfele Group

-The Häfele Group (Häfele SE & Co KG) is a German family enterprise with its head office in Nagold.
-Häfele is the leading international manufacturer and supplier of furniture fittings and architectural hardware, with customers in more than 150 countries.
+The Häfele Group is a German family enterprise that makes and supplies furniture fittings and architectural hardware.
+Its head office in Nagold.
+It has customers in more than 150 countries.

-Häfele's furniture fittings (hinges, drawer systems, handles, connectors, ambient lighting), architectural hardware (door hardware and electronic locking systems), and other related fittings are specifically designed for the furniture, building, and hardware supply industries.
-Häfele manufactures a diverse range of products from ironing boards to door closers.
+Häfele's furniture fittings (hinges, drawer systems, handles, connectors, ambient lighting), architectural hardware (door hardware and electronic locking systems), and other related fittings are designed for the furniture, building, and hardware supply industries.
+Häfele manufactures a range of products from ironing boards to door closers.

 In the 2016 financial year, the Häfele group had a turnover of 1.311 billion Euros with 38 subsidiaries in 6 continents.
 In 2018, the turnover grew to 1.396 billion Euros and reached 1.7 billion Euros in 2021.
 The turnover share abroad was 80%.
 The company has 8,000 employees worldwide.

 History

 Foundation Phase

-On December the 1st of 1923, the merchant Adolf Häfele, together with Hermann Funk, founded the business "Products of the hardware and tool industry" in Aulendorf.
+On 1 December 1923, the merchant Adolf Häfele, together with Hermann Funk, founded the business "Products of the hardware and tool industry" in Aulendorf.

 Four years later this became a sole proprietorship with Häfele as sole owner.
 A few months later, the company moved to Nagold, which was then the centre of Württemberg furniture production.

 At that time Häfele had three employees, customers were mainly carpentries in the surrounding area.
 In order to guarantee fast delivery, a wholesale warehouse was set up.